jere-mie/simple-js-templating/README.md

 <script type="module" src="https://jere-mie.github.io/simple-js-templating/templating.min.js"></script>
 ```

-It's recommended to download and install the file locally, however, as it's more stable and gives you ownership of your code.
+It's recommended to download and install the file locally rather than use the CDN, as it's more stable to serve the content yourself.

 ## Usage